nape-brady17/To-Do-List/README.txt

     3. Add to a list
         This allows the user to add elements to their to-do list.
 It will ask them for the name of the element as well as notes and weather it is a high priority element.
 It will then add this element to the end of the to-do list.
+The name and notes for elements can be as long as desired, but only the first 30 characters of a name and 60 characters of a note will be displayed using the above (second) option.

     4. Delete an element of a list
         This allows the user to delete an element.
 If an element is deleted then it does not go to the completed list, it is simply removed from the list.